 - Select a location near the center of the water piping system.
 The water heater must be installed indoors and in a vertical position on a level surface.
 DO NOT install in bathrooms, bedrooms, or any occupied room normally kept closed. - Locate the water heater as close to the chimney or gas vent as practical.
 Consider the vent system piping and combustion air supply requirements when selecting the water heater location.
 The venting system must be able to run from the water heater to termination with minimal length and elbows. - Locate the water heater near the existing gas piping.
 If installing a new gas line, locate the water heater to minimize the pipe length and elbows. - The water heater should be located in an area not subject to freezing temperatures.
 Water heaters located in unconditioned spaces (i.e., attics, basements, etc.) may require insulation of the water piping and drain piping to protect against freezing.
 The drain and controls must be easily accessible for operation and service.
-Maintain proper clearances as specified on the water heater. - Do not locate the water heater near an air-moving device.
+Maintain proper clearances as specified on the rating plate. - Do not locate the water heater near an air-moving device.
 The operation of air-moving devices such as exhaust fans, ventilation systems, clothes dryers, fireplaces, etc., can affect the proper operation of the water heater.
 Special attention must be given to conditions these devices may create.
-Flow reversal of flue gases may cause an increase of carbon monoxide inside of the dwelling (Figure 2). - The water heater is to be located as close as possible to a 120VAC outlet.
-NOTE: all electrical wiring should be in accordance to the NEC and all local/state electrical codes (extension cord is not allowed).
+Flow reversal of flue gases may cause an increase of carbon monoxide inside of the dwelling (Figure 1B). - If the water heater is located in an area that is subjected to lint and dirt, at least once annually, clean the base-ring filter and flame-arrestor.
+Refer to the "Maintenance of your Water Heater" section.

-NOTE: This water heater must be installed according to all local and state codes or, in the absence of local and state codes, the "National Fuel Gas Code", ANSI Z223.1(NFPA 54)-current edition and the "National Electrical Code", ANSI/NFPS 70 current edition.
+NOTE: This water heater must be installed according to all local and state codes or, in the absence of local and state codes, the "National Fuel Gas Code", ANSI Z223.1(NFPA 54)-current edition.